 Throughout this interview, we discuss why she chose big data, how organizations can diversify their teams, and how you can be an ally to an underrepresented group.

-Quyen Pham – Vice President, Sales and Marketing at Swoon
+Quyen Pham – Vice President, Swoon Consulting

 Megan: Women hold only 26% of data jobs in the United States.
 Given the lack of diversity in the data field, what sparked an interest in big data for you, Morgan?